Dennis Johnson (coach)

-Dennis Stephrone Johnson (born November 9, 1988) is an American football coach who is the defensive line coach for the Baltimore Ravens of the National Football League (NFL).
+Dennis Stephrone Johnson (born November 9, 1988) is an American football coach who is the defensive line coach for the New York Giants of the National Football League (NFL).

 Early years

 Johnson transferred in 2008 from Itawamba Community College to LSU.
 In his 3 years with LSU, he played in 19 games with no starts.
 He finished his college career with 11 total tackles.
 He graduated from LSU in May 2012 with a degree in general studies and added a master's degree in Health Promotion and Administration from Northwestern State in 2014.